DALL-E/Every illustration.

 Let me share in the financial success of the company and I will make sure the company is successful.

-Eric Britton over 2 years ago
+Eric Britton almost 3 years ago

 @adventuring-sloth This hits the nail on the directly on the head.
 What you are willing to do as the "owner" of a company versus an employee is very different and it should be.

-@teriminute over 2 years ago
+@teriminute almost 3 years ago

 I see nothing but red flags in this post, unfortunately.
 It's clear that you love to be in the office, collaborating in person, and that much of the value you get from work happens in that environment.
 However, commitment to a job doesn't mean 15+ hour days and being told you can't take a vacation because your team needs you.
 That's a backwards value system, IMO, as one's personal relationships and time away from the office are just as important as working hard.